sivaramaaa/pwnable.kr/Toddler's_Bottle.md

   In this one the  program  filters  more words  (export,flag,=,PATH) so now u can use eval commnad which is also bash-builtin to execute  stuff ./cmd2 "read f ; echo \$f; eval \$f ; cat *"  to get the flag

+### 10) blukat

+What a shame , this challange was not even a simple  bufferflow i was thinking it had something to do with GOT overwrite or something , all u had to do was `cat password > ./bin` , what the heck r8 !!